BSK-OTHMANE/credit-card-transaction-Dashboard/README.md

 ## Acknowledgments

-Special thanks to BOUSKINE OTHMNAE, BOULAALAM YASSINE, AMHAL MOHAMED, BOUHAFA TAHA for their contributions to this project.
+Special thanks to BOUSKINE OTHMANE, BOULAALAM YASSINE, AMHAL MOHAMED, BOUHAFA TAHA for their contributions to this project.